| How

 workers can lead to legal liability if an employee is injured

+as a result.
 (See, e.g., Massic v.
 Godfather's

 Pizza, Inc., 844 F.2d 1414 (10th Cir.
 1988)).
+An informed or perceptive employer

 can recognize a battered employee even if the employee remains